PsCustomObject/PsCustomObject.github.io/_posts/2020-11-08-PowerShell-Get-Users-Manager.md

 ---
-title: "PowerShell - Get users reporting to manager"
+title: "PowerShell - Get Active Directory reports"
-excerpt: "Subtitle - How do I get the full report chain for a specific manager from Active Directory"
+excerpt: "In this article I'm sharing a function that will gets you all users directly or indirectly reporting to a specific manager"
 categories:
   - PowerShell
   - HowTo